 2. Target a file size (MB).
 Directly input the number which you prefer for your video size.

 3. Target a video quality.
-If you have need for the video quality when making it smaller in size, this one works.
+If you have need for the video quality when making it smaller, this one works.
 There are two options to choose, CRF (higher CRF number, bigger compression rate, smaller file size, more quality loss, vice versa.) and Compression Speed (higher compression speed, smaller file size, vice versa.).

 4. Target a video resolution.
-This is a option to change video file size by adjusting the resolution number.
+This is an option to change video file size by adjusting the resolution number.

 5. Target a max bitrate.
 It is similar to the third one.
 However, the difference is that there you can choose the bitrate number.

 After you finish choosing a suitable compression method, now you can import you video file.
 Then choose a video format and click the Compress Now button to start processing.

 Like we have told you in the beginning, if we do not change the setting numbers dramatically, it will be very hard to tell the image quality difference between the edited video file and the original one.
 So keep this in your mind, try to start with the setting numbers close to the original, and find the one which help you make the video file size meet your needs.